atsyongki/bhp-ui/README.md

 # BHP UI

 BHP UI library.
-A customised Bootstrap deployment with two themes, along with some extra components.
+A customised Bootstrap deployment with three themes, along with some extra components.

 ## Getting started: With NPM

-If you are using `npm` or `yarn` in your project, run
+If you are using `npm` or `yarn` in your project, run:

 ```
 yarn add bhp-ui bootstrap